-Chris Shouse is a music educator currently based in Estill County, KY and a former founding member and lead singer of Louisville-based 23 String Band, 2011 winners of the Rockygrass band competition and 2014 Bluegrass Artist Of The Year at the Louisville Music Awards.
+Chris Shouse is an educator currently based in Madison County, KY and a former founding member and lead singer of Louisville-based 23 String Band, 2011 winners of the Rockygrass band competition and 2014 Bluegrass Artist Of The Year at the Louisville Music Awards.
 He has also performed in the 2014 movie “The Song” as well as sharing the stage with The Wooks, Town Mountain and The Del McCoury Band among others at festivals and clubs both in the Appalachian region and nationwide.

 Roddy Puckett was a founding member of The Wooks alongside Hancock who first got started playing on stages around Central Kentucky at 19 years old with Green Genes.
 Highlights in the years since include performing in Ecuador with the New Kentucky String Ticklers, playing with Dark Star Orchestra at All Good Music Festival in 2013 and performing regionally with fellow Grateful Dead cover band Born Cross Eyed for eight years.
 Other bands Puckett has played with are the Kentucky Hoss Cats, the Very Garcia Band, and Kentucky Wild Horse in addition to recording for several others.